G

 Short answer: not really.
 AEO, GEO, "AI SEO," and LLM SEO mostly name the same job from different angles.
 AEO grew out of the featured-snippet and voice-search era and leans toward concise, direct answers.
 Generative engine optimization (GEO) is the newer label for the same instinct aimed at engines that synthesize a fresh answer instead of excerpting one.
 The full breakdown of the four labels, with search volumes, lives in our GEO guide.

 The skepticism is fair, too.
 Spend time in SEO communities and you will find practitioners calling AEO a rebranded-SEO buzzword sold at a markup.
 They have a point about the term.
-They are wrong about the behavior change underneath it.
-The way people get answers is genuinely shifting toward synthesis, and that changes which pages earn value from a query, whatever you decide to call the response.

 First, Can AI Engines Even Reach Your Page?